SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 We are in this course going to use the tool [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/README.html), which is a tool for creating projects from *project templates*.
-A project template is in short just an overall structure of how you want your folders, files etc. to be organized from the beginning.
+A project template is in short just an overall structure for how you want your folders, files, etc. to be organized from the beginning.
 For this course we are going to be using a custom [MLOps template](https://github.com/SkafteNicki/mlops_template).
 The template is essentially a fork of the [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science) that has been used for a couple of years in the course, but specialized a bit more towards MLOps instead of general data science.

-We are not going to argue that this template is better than every other template, we are just focusing on that it is a **standardized** way of creating project structures for machine learning projects.
-By standardized we mean that if two people are using `cookiecutter` with the same template, the layout of their code follows some specific rules, enabling one to faster understand the other person's code.
+We are not going to argue that this template is better than every other template; it is just a **standardized** way of creating project structures for machine learning projects.
+By standardized we mean that if two people are using `cookiecutter` with the same template, the layout of their code follows some specific rules, enabling them to understand each other's code faster.
 Code organization is therefore not only to make the code easier for you to maintain but also for others to read and understand.

 Shown below is the default code structure of cookiecutter for data science projects.